gnachman/iterm2-website/source/_includes/3.4/documentation-edit-menu.md

 #### Edit > Copy (With Styles)
 Hold down Option to turn Copy into Copy With Styles, which includes fonts and color information in the copied text.

+#### Edit > Copy with Control Sequences
+Copies the selected text, including control sequences that will reproduce the appearance (bold, colors, etc.) of the copied text when pasted into a terminal.
+Note that these will not be exactly the control sequences that were originally received, but instead a reconstruction that has the same effect.

 #### Edit > Copy Mode
 Enters *Copy Mode* which lets you make selections using the keyboard.
 See <a href="documentation-copymode.html">Copy Mode</a> for details.